senorGPT/CTF_crackmes.one/zsombii - Easy crackme/zsombii - Easy crackme - Solution.md

 ![image-20251217111413875](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251217111413875.png)

 Success!
-I then proceeded to update the script to accept command line arguements.
+I then proceeded to update the script to accept command line arguements as well as have the ability to generate multiple keys at once.

+## 8.1 Afterthoughts

+Currently the *keygen* implementation generates the character samples with `rng.sample(...)` which picks *unique* characters - no repeats.
+But, the crackme logic allows repeats.
+There’s no all characters must be unique rule or validation logic.
+A better choice here would be to use `random.choices()` so repeats are allowed.
+This doesn’t change correctness, but it makes the *keygen* logically match the validator.